Office Hours – 2021S, term 1:

 - Disability and Disadvantage, with Adam Cureton (eds.).
 Oxford University Press, 2009, 389pp. (paperback, 2011), 408pp.
 OSO

-- ‘Punishment and Precious Emotions: A Hope Standard for Punishment‘, Oxford Journal of Legal Studies (forthcoming), open access, lecture.
+- ‘Punishment and Precious Emotions: A Hope Standard for Punishment‘, Oxford Journal of Legal Studies (2021), open access, lecture.

 - ‘Getting Rights out of Wrongs’, Oxford Studies in Political Philosophy Volume Six (2020), David Sobel, Peter Vallentyne, and Steven Wall (eds.), Oxford University Press, 3-31. preprint, OSO, lecture,